xyzmaps/xyz-documentation/docs/cli/command-reference.md

-# HERE Data Hub CLI Command Reference
+# XYZ Maps CLI Command Reference

 In this section you can find all the supported commands and subcommands along with supported options.